There are many lessons to learn from traveling since it can be a great adventure.

-No matter when you do it, or the reasons why, if you have a carefree attitude, you are sure to have some fun and learn a few valuable lessons to take home with you.
+No matter when you do it or why, if you have a carefree attitude, you will have fun and learn valuable lessons to take home with you.

 I made a spontaneous trip to Costa Rica a few years ago.

-I met up with my daughter, who had spent 2 months over there on a foreign exchange study during her senior year in college.
+There, I met up with my daughter, who had spent 2 months on a foreign exchange study during her senior year in college.

 I dropped everything I was doing at the time to make the trip because I knew it was a chance of a lifetime.